 “Yessir,” I agree.
 “And if you can’t breathe, then sack up and give it a try, because you might just hit it out of the park.”

 “Good man.”
 He claps my shoulder and gives it a squeeze.
 “Nyanti will do the brunt of the work.
-Erany and I will try and help.
+Erany and I will provide assistance.
 Everyone else will stand guard.”

 Lucky pipes up: “Oy!
-When are you gods-cursed mages getting us out of this low-shadow city?”
+When are you mages going to summon Arinia?”

-“Soon.”
 Nyanti regards him with clear disgust.
-“Let us once more into the fray…so you can grace us all with complaints and cowardice.”
+“Let us once more into the fray…so you can grace us all with your complaints and cowardice.”

 “I’ve been accused of worse throughout the years.”
 Lucky stretches his arms directly overhead, then places his hands on his back and arches his spine, eliciting a bony crack from his lower vertebrae.
 “Ah.”
-He twists his neck from side to side and shakes his arms.
+He twists his neck from side to side.
 “Much better.”

 Nice to see he’s doing well.
-I suspect it’s because he’s a fair-weather optimist, but I gladly welcome fair-weather optimism over dickhead cynicism.
+I suspect it’s because he’s a fair-weather optimist, but I prefer fair-weather optimism over dickhead cynicism.

-We follow Nyanti into a hall leading out of the foyer and find ourselves walking down a long, echoey corridor.
+We follow Nyanti out of the foyer and find ourselves walking down a long, echoey corridor.
 Enchanted stained-glass lines the walls, lit by a soft, arcane glow.
-The light slides and coalesces across the art, bringing different parts of it into relief.
+The light coalesces across the art, bringing different parts of it into relief.

 The beginning of the corridor starts with pictures of settlers.
-The middle of the corridor shows them fighting dragons and monsters.
-As we reach the end, the images depicts a growing city: gradual construction of buildings, streets, and fixtures.
-A magic version of San Francisco, only with better layout and nicer aesthetics.
+The middle of the corridor shows them fighting off monsters.
+As we reach the end, the images depict a growing city: gradual construction of buildings, streets, and fixtures.
+A magical version of San Francisco, only with better layout and nicer aesthetics.

-Soon, we reach the end of the hallway.
-A wrought iron door stands before us, interspersed with colorful pieces of slender glass.
+At the end of the hall is a wrought iron door, interspersed with colorful pieces of slender glass.
 I’m not sure how it opens—it doesn’t have a knob.

 Nyanti closes her eyes and kisses her index and middle fingers, causing a rotating sparkle to shine from their tips.
-She reaches out, brushing the door with her glimmer-lit fingers.
-When she touches its oval centerpiece—a magenta inlay with a beautiful twist of curling blue strands—the shine from her fingers flows into the door, imbuing its designs with a soft, undulant luster.
+When she touches the door’s oval centerpiece—a magenta inlay with a beautiful twist of curling blue strands—the shine from her fingers flows into the glass, imbuing its designs with a soft, undulant luster.